 You can watch the full tutorial on this Belle Beauty by becoming a premium member.

 I used dodge and burn to add contrast and go over the shadow areas.
-I especially focused it on the eyes of the subject to bring out the inner corner of her eyes.
-Throughout the tutorial, I played around with the exposure and saturation to achieve the illustration look.
+I primarily focused on the eyes of the subject to bring out the inner corner of her eyes.
+I played around with the exposure and saturation throughout the tutorial to achieve the illustration look.

 You can watch how I edited the image step-by-step by signing up for the premium membership.

 If you’re interested in learning how I did this edit from beginning to end, you can sign up for my premium membership.
-You’ll have access to dozens of other hand edit and compositing tutorials!
+In addition, you’ll have access to dozens of other hand editing and compositing tutorials!